idazco/odoo-docker-ez/README.md

 ## Whats special about our build

  - Nginx reverse proxy is already part of the image and configured so that certain modules which require it, will work, for example, the Discuss (chat) module.
- - We pre-install dependencies so that if certain standard/common modules are installed that need them, they are already there.
+ - I pre-install dependencies so that if certain standard/common modules are installed that need them, they are already there.

 <hr>